 EACI website (archived)

-The list of specific contracts based on framework contracts for the operating budget and for operational budget of the EASME as well as grant agreements signed by the agency is available in the Financial Transparency System of the European Commission.
+The specific contracts based on framework contracts for operational budget of the EASME as well as the grant agreements awarded by the agency can be found in the Financial Transparency System of the European Commission.

 'We aim to help create a more competitive and resource-efficient European economy based on knowledge and innovation'